 Day trips are an excellent way to discover top destinations in Croatia.
 Whether you want to explore fantastic Plitvice Lakes or just want a quick trip to any Dalmatian island, day tours are an inexpensive and hassle-free way to discover anything you like.

 Day trips from Split to Dubrovnik or from Dubrovnik to Split start at around €90 in high season.
-Transportation is included, as is a professional tour guide who will show and explain the ins and outs of either of these destinations.
+Price includes transportation.
+Also included is is a professional tour guide who will show and explain the ins and outs of either of these destinations.